Career HubResume

 Should you tailor your resume for each job?

-What is generic vs. tailored resume?
+What is a generic vs. tailored resume?

 What's the best way to tailor my resume?

-To help tailor your resume to a job description, AI tools make this process easier.
-Use a platform like Teal to analyze job descriptions and highlight the most important keywords and qualifications to include in your resume.
+The best way to tailor your resume is to use AI resume tools that make the process quicker and more accurate.
+Teal analyzes job descriptions and highlights the most important keywords and qualifications to include in your resume.

 Get the Teal Newsletter